Find Native Speakers Easily

 I’ve been using language exchange websites for years and I pick up a few patterns.
 If they ask you these questions below, ignore them.

 - Are you single/ married?
 Do you have a boyfriend?

 - Do you have Skype, WeChat, etc?
 Let’s use those because this platform isn’t good.

 Corrected But Don't Apply

-Sometimes, I feel disappointed at that because as soon as I corrected them they make the same mistake over and over again as if my correction is invisible.
+Sometimes, I feel disappointed because as soon as I corrected them they make the same mistake over and over again as if my correction is invisible.

 A few of these websites don’t have their own built-in software like Skype.
 Those who have only have the chat feature and not the call and/or video feature.
 Some do have a call feature but it doesn’t work properly, either it’s on my end or the others.
 At the end of the day, we have to continue outside using Skype which is the popular option.

 The thing about the call feature is some people just don’t know how to use it.
 If you want to talk with a certain user you should ask for permission first and not just call them out of nowhere.
 What if they are having a chat/ learning session with someone else and with you calling without telling them you’re disturbing them, literally.

 That’s pretty much all.
 I’m sure there is more as time goes by.
 I mean the internet is always evolving and so does human.
 Maybe I’ll create a part two or something like that.
 Have you experienced something similar?
 Share with us whatever experience you have so we know how to handle such situations.